aluvia-connect/agent-connect/README.md

 ## Configuration

-You can control how `agentConnect` behaves using environment variables or options passed in code.
+You can control how `agentConnect` and `agentConnectEvents` behave using environment variables or options passed in code.
 The environment variables set defaults globally, while the TypeScript options let you override them per call.

 ### Environment Variables